VladimirShaleev/idlc/doc/introduction.md

 @endhtmlonly

 For example, the **IDLC** tool itself uses its own functionality to generate its API:
-- here are the **IDL** specifications for the library;
+- [here](https://github.com/VladimirShaleev/idlc/tree/main/specs) are the **IDL** specifications for the library;
-- here’s the CMake target setup for generating **C** headers;
+- [here’s](https://github.com/VladimirShaleev/idlc/blob/main/CMakeLists.txt#L49-L59) the CMake target setup for generating C headers (`idlc_compile` function);
-- and here are the resulting headers produced during the build.
+- and [here](https://github.com/VladimirShaleev/idlc/tree/main/include/idlc) are the resulting headers produced during the build.

 `idlc_compile` function monitors changes in the specs (**.idl** files) and, if necessary, rebuilds the headers in the `./include/idlc` directory.
-These headers provide declarations for the **C** API, which is implemented by the **C++** library.
+These headers provide declarations for the C API, which is implemented by the C++ library.
 Of course, these headers are committed and distributed alongside the library.

-Even for this online demo, the tool uses itself to generate the **JavaScript** library, packaging the WASM module for native use in **JavaScript** code. **IDL** interfaces are exposed as classes with methods, properties, and other familiar constructs.
+Even for this online demo, the tool uses itself to generate the **JavaScript** library, packaging the WASM module for native use in **JavaScript** code.
+Exposing an API that has classes with methods, properties, and other familiar constructs.

-The compiler is distributed as a library with a **C** API for embedding, as well as a command-line tool for standalone compilation.
+The compiler is distributed as a library with a C API for embedding, as well as a command-line tool for standalone compilation.
 In other words, it can be used both as an embedded compiler and as a separate tool.

 As for the **IDL** language itself — it is an abstract language not tied to any specific programming language but designed to accommodate a wide range of languages.
 For example, it supports properties and case-sensitive symbols, but it does not allow two different symbols that differ only in case (due to case-insensitive languages), and so on.